100xA/100xA.github.io/resume.md

 ---
-title: resume
+title: Resume
 permalink: /resume/
 layout: page
 comments: false
 ---

 Hi, my name is Jan Biernacki.
 I am a 21 year old Software Developer from Germany.
-I have 4 years of experience in **Android/Cross-Plattform App-Development**: From planning, prototyping, interface design and backend design to full-stack development.
+I have 4 years of experience in **Android/Cross-Plattform App-Development**, working mostly for/with startups: From planning, prototyping, interface design and backend design to full-stack development.

-## My main interests are:
+> I personally **strongly** believe in the importance of open source software.
+Being an almost exlusively self-taught Developer, I prefer and **mostly use open source software to accomplish my daily tasks**.
+This belief also led me to discover the **unix environment**, where I set up personal projects.

+## Main Interests
 * Cross-Plattform App-Development
 * Machine Learning
 * History